| Week 7, 10, 11 and 13 lecture notes available.

 I'll consider it.

-choice of 15 possible questions covering the entire course.
+have achoice of 15 possible questions covering the entire course.
 Most of the

 questions will come from the lectures, although there will be a couple